-The James Collier Britt Orchestra Fellowship program provides aspiring musicians the unique opportunity to rehearse and perform alongside members of the Britt Orchestra under the baton of Music Director Teddy Abrams.
-All orchestral fellows will be mentored by a professional orchestral musician, and in some cases their mentor will be the section principal.
+The James Collier Orchestral Fellowship program provides aspiring musicians with the unique opportunity to rehearse and perform alongside members of the Britt Orchestra under the baton of Music Director Teddy Abrams.
+All orchestral fellows will be mentored by a professional orchestral musician, and in many cases their mentor will be the section principal.
 The fellows will also form a chamber ensemble, choose their own repertoire, and provide outreach performances in the southern Oregon community.
-The 2017 fellowships will begin on July 20th and end on August 14th.
+The 2018 fellowships will begin on July 21st and end on August 13th.

-Must be currently enrolled as a music performance major in an undergraduate college or conservatory music program, or have earned a Bachelor’s degree in music performance, or earned an equivalent diploma.
+Must be currently enrolled as a music performance or music education major in an undergraduate college or conservatory music program, or have earned a Bachelor’s degree in music performance or education, or earned an equivalent diploma.

 Must be 18 years or older